buildbot/buildbot/master/docs/manual/cfg-buildslaves-ec2.rst

 ::

-    from buildbot.plugins import buildslave
+    from buildbot.plugins import worker
-    c['slaves'] = [
+    c['workers'] = [
-        buildslave.EC2LatentBuildSlave('bot1', 'sekrit', 'm1.large',
+        worker.EC2LatentWorker('bot1', 'sekrit', 'm1.large',
                                        'ami-12345',
                                        identifier='publickey',
                                        secret_identifier='privatekey',
                                        tags={'SomeTag': 'foo'})
     ]

-The :class:`EC2LatentBuildSlave` supports all other configuration from the standard :class:`BuildSlave`.
+The :class:`~buildbot.worker.ec2.EC2LatentWorker` supports all other configuration from the standard :class:`BuildSlave`.
 The ``missing_timeout`` and ``notify_on_missing`` specify how long to wait for an EC2 instance to attach before considering the attempt to have failed, and email addresses to alert, respectively.
 ``missing_timeout`` defaults to 20 minutes.